 Defeating the Cat Brain

 Cats are clever.
 They outthink us.
 The shining lights, dancing ornaments, and glimmering garlands call to them.
-Keeping cats out of Christmas trees becomes an annual battle.
+Then your plans on how to keep your cats out of the Christmas tree become an annual battle.
 The internet features pictures of trees enclosed in crates, hanging from ceilings, barricaded with vacuum cleaners, or even relegated to images on the wall.
 People get desperate.
 Considering our youngest cat destroyed our first tree, we know the frustration.
 It’s impressive (frightening?) the amount of damage one eight-pound cat can wreak on a poor defenseless tree.

 Before you go to extremes – or give up entirely – take a deep breath.
-You CAN keep cats out of Christmas trees.
+You CAN figure out how to keep cats out of the Christmas tree.
 You’ll need to think like your cat and do a little work, but success IS possible.
 Your tree will be safe, and your cat will stay safe.

-Keeping Cats Out of Christmas Trees: Prep Work
+How to Keep Cats Out of the Christmas Tree: Prep Work

 Before you dive into your holiday decorating full-force, think a few things through.
 Taking your time will produce better results, and you’ll likely keep your cat out of the Christmas tree.
 Consider the following as you get started: